MichaIng/DietPi-Docs/docs/install.md

     To follow this tutorial, you will need the next hardware list:

     - A Raspberry Pi, Odroid or other SBC - open [the list of all supported SBC](../hardware/)
-    - An SD card of at least 4 GiB, and a way to write it on your computer (integrated slot or external SD card reader)
+    - An SD card, USB flash drive or eMMC of at least 4 GiB size, and a way to write it
     - Optional: Ethernet (network) cable

-    _Note_: Following this guide you could run the installation directly (from a console) or via network.
-If you choose an installation via network you will not need a monitor or keyboard connected to your SBC or virtualised environment.
+    _Note_: Following this guide you could run the installation directly from a console via keyboard and screen, via SSH client or serial console.

     ## 1. Download and extract the DietPi disk image

-    Open [dietpi.com](https://dietpi.com/#download){:class="nospellcheck"} and select “Download”.
-Various supported devices will be displayed.
-Choose the preferred SBC and click on the **Download**.
+    Open [dietpi.com](https://dietpi.com/#download){: class="nospellcheck"}, select your SBC and click on **Download**.
 The disk image will be downloaded locally.

     _Example:_
     ![DietPi for Raspberry Pi download page](assets/images/DietPi-RaspberryPi-image.jpg){: width="1186" height="561" loading="lazy"}